Devil in Christianity: Early Middle Ages

-It was widely accepted that people could make a deal with the devil by which the devil would attempt to catch the soul of a human.
+It was widely accepted that people could make a deal with the Devil by which the Devil would attempt to catch the soul of a human.
 Often, the human would have to renounce faith in Christ.
-But the devil could easily be tricked by courage and common sense and therefore often remained as a comic relief character in folkloric stories.
-In many German folktales, the devil replaces the role of a deceived giant, known from pagan tales.
-For example, the devil builds a bridge in exchange for the first passing being's soul, then people let a dog pass the bridge first and the devil is cheated.
+But the Devil could easily be tricked by courage and common sense and therefore often remained as a comic relief character in folkloric stories.
+In many German folktales, the Devil replaces the role of a deceived giant, known from pagan tales.
+For example, the Devil builds a bridge in exchange for the first passing being's soul, then people let a dog pass the bridge first and the Devil is cheated.

-Pope Gregory the Great's doctrines about the devil became widely accepted during the Medieval period and, combined with Augustine's view, became the standard account of the devil.
-Gregory described the devil as the first creation of God.
-He was a cherub and leader of the angels (contrary to the Byzantine writer Pseudo-Dionysius, who did not place the devil among the angelic hierarchy).
-Gregory and Augustine agreed with the idea that the devil fell because of his own will; nevertheless, God held ultimate control over the cosmos.
+Pope Gregory the Great's doctrines about the Devil became widely accepted during the medieval period and, combined with Augustine's view, became the standard account of the Devil.
+Gregory described the Devil as the first creation of God.
+He was a cherub and leader of the angels (contrary to the Byzantine writer Pseudo-Dionysius, who did not place the Devil among the angelic hierarchy).
+Gregory and Augustine agreed with the idea that the Devil fell because of his own will; nevertheless, God held ultimate control over the cosmos.
 To support his argument, Gregory paraphrases parts of the Old Testament according to which God sends an evil spirit.
-However, the devils' will is indeed unjust; God merely diverts the evil deeds to justice.
-For Gregory, the devil is thus also the tempter.
+However, the Devil's will is indeed unjust; God merely diverts the evil deeds to justice.
+For Gregory, the Devil is thus also the tempter.
 The tempter incites, but it is the human will that consents to sin.
-The devil is only responsible for the first stage of sinning.
+The Devil is only responsible for the first stage of sinning.